PoloYaoman/rpi-video/README.md

   ```
 - The output will be saved in the `output/` directory.

-### 2. Display Selector (included in the deploy script)
+## Display Selector (included in the deploy script)

 Lets the user select a video to play.
+Requires Video Tiler to generate the appropriate files first.
 Should be run from a Raspberry Pi, where folders `display-selector`, `input_videos`and `output` must be copied.

 - Run the display selector script:
   ```bash